Skip to Content

 Do I need a U.S. social security number and credit score to qualify for FHA?

 You need a valid social security number.
 You may not need a traditional credit score to qualify.
-Some lenders can establish a credit history with non-traditional credit reports or documented on-time payments for rent, utilities, insurance, and other items.
+Some lenders can establish a credit history with non-traditional credit reports or documented on-time payments for rent, utilities, insurance, and other bills.

 How do I document foreign income and assets?